creativetechnologylab/python-for-beginners/collections.md

 When a collection is ordered this means that the data type will remember the order in which elements were added to it, and preserve this order.
 On the other hand, an unordered collection will not maintain the order in which elements are added to it.

-A _changebale_ collection is a collection that can be modified.
+A _changeable_ collection is a collection that can be modified.
 This means elements can be added to or removed from it after it has been created.
 An _unchangeable_ collection is one that cannot be modified after its creation.

 ## Lists